Sandyrana nullicedens

-Nyctimystes nullicedens is a species of tree frog in the subfamily Pelodryadinae.
+Sandyrana nullicedens is a species of tree frog in the family Pelodryadidae.
 It is endemic to Papua New Guinea and has been found on the south-western side of Mount Obree, at 550 meters above sea level.

 Taxonomy

 This species is related to the northern New Guinea tree frog.

 Description

-Nyctimystes nullicedens has green pigmentation on the mucosa of its mouth.
+Sandyrana nullicedens has green pigmentation on the mucosa of its mouth.

 Threats

 The IUCN classifies this frog as least concern of extinction but notes that the risk of chytrid fungus entering its habitat poses a threat.
 Scientists recommend ex situ breeding programs.